-- Search engines are useful for finding information produced by governments, organizations, groups, and individuals.
-Examples of reliable information you can find through a search engine include freely available statistics published by a government agency or a freely available article published by a reputable news outlet.
+- Search engines are useful for finding reliable information produced by governments, organizations, groups, and individuals on authoritative webpages.
+Examples of reliable information you can find through a search engine include freely available statistics on a government website, or information on a topic produced by an organization that specializes in that topic.

 How do I know when I should use a search engine and when I should use a database?